Do you find it hard to use the drag-and-drop interface when adding WordPress widgets?

 You may not be aware that WordPress has an accessibility mode for adding widgets.
 This lets you add widgets to your sidebar by clicking links instead.

-In this article, we will show you how to easily enable accessibility mode and add WordPress widgets without having to use drag and drop.
+In this article, we will show you how to easily enable accessibility mode and add WordPress widgets without using drag and drop.

 Why Enable Widget Accessibility Mode in WordPress?